 The BHI provides a dynamic, state-of-the-art research environment for vital ‘bench to bedside’ research and research training opportunities.
 Affiliated with the University of Adelaide and the University of South Australia, the BHI is a short walk from The Queen Elizabeth Hospital, allowing for a vital and active interface between researchers and clinicians.

-His passion and drive to prevent brain-damaged babies born as a result of iodine deficiency around the world has been recognised as one of the most significant medical discoveries of modern times.
+His passion and drive to prevent babies being born with brain damage as a result of iodine deficiency has been recognised as one of the most significant medical discoveries of modern times.

 Dr Hetzel has received numerous academic and humanitarian awards, not only for his landmark medical research but also for his commitment, vision and leadership in the areas of public and community health.